secluso/secluso/SECURITY.md

 We note that OpenMLS can be configured to allow decryption of messages of certain number of epochs in the past.
 While useful to mitigate some of the issues mentioned in the last paragraph, we opted against using this feature since it weakens forward secrecy.
-More specifically, this feature maintains keys used in the previous epochs and does not immediately deletes them when epoch changes.
+More specifically, this feature maintains keys used in the previous epochs and does not immediately delete them when epoch changes.
 This will then enable an attacker than manages to compromise a group member to decrypts videos from previous epochs.

 #### Analysis